 Blackpool have appointed Portsmouth's Michael Appleton as their new manager.

-The 36-year-old, who has signed a one-year rolling contract, replaces Ian Holloway who took charge at Crystal Palace on Saturday.
+The 36-year-old, who has signed a one-year rolling contract, replaces Ian Holloway who on Saturday.

 Ashley Westwood moves with Appleton from Fratton Park, while Steve Thompson will continue as Blackpool assistant.